bekk/bekk-christmas/post/javascript/five-ways-to-level-up-your-javascript.md

-This might not be for everyone, but if you’ve got an uncomfortable feeling about your grasp of the inner workings of the language, there’s nothing like bunkering down with a great book.
+This might not be for everyone, but if you’re not totally sure you grasp the inner workings of the language, there’s nothing like bunkering down with a great book.
 JavaScript has plenty of concepts that every professional developer should have solid understanding of.
 Closures, hoisting, context and «*this»,* prototypical inheritance, async code are just some examples.
 I’d argue the most efficient (albeit not the most fun) way to learn them is through reading.